pmndrs/react-three-fiber/api.md

 #### Piercing into nested properties

-If you want to reach into nested attributes (for instance: `mesh.rotation.x`), just use dash-case:
+If you want to reach into nested attributes (for instance: `mesh.rotation.x`), just use dash-case.

 ```jsx
 <mesh rotation-x={1} material-uniforms-resolution-value={[1 / size.width, 1 / size.height]} />